• Hungarian Language

 Pros

-• Hypoallergenic: Soft Coated Wheaten Terrier dogs do well with allergy sufferers by causing fewer allergic reaction.
+• Allergy Friendliness: Soft Coated Wheaten Terrier dogs do well with allergy sufferers by causing fewer allergic reaction.

-• Apartment Friendly: Apartment-friendly dog the Soft Coated Wheaten Terrier breed.
+• Apartment Adaptability: Apartment-friendly dog the Soft Coated Wheaten Terrier breed.

 • Shedding Level: Soft Coated Wheaten Terrier dogs are low shedders.